metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_output_v1alpha2_manifest.md

 - `aws_region` (String) Specify the AWS region for Amazon OpenSearch Service.
 - `aws_role_arn` (String) AWS IAM Role to assume to put records to your Amazon cluster.
 - `aws_sts_endpoint` (String) Specify the custom sts endpoint to be used with STS API for Amazon OpenSearch Service.
-- `buffer_size` (String) Specify the buffer size used to read the response from the OpenSearch HTTP service.
-This option is useful for debugging purposes where is required to read full responses, note that response size grows depending of the number of records inserted.
-To set an unlimited amount of memory set this value to False, otherwise the value must be according to the Unit Size specification.
+- `buffer_size` (String) Specify the buffer size used to read the response from the OpenSearch HTTP service.This option is useful for debugging purposes where is required to read full responses,note that response size grows depending of the number of records inserted.To set an unlimited amount of memory set this value to False,otherwise the value must be according to the Unit Size specification.
 - `current_time_index` (Boolean) Use current time for index generation instead of message record
-- `generate_id` (Boolean) When enabled, generate _id for outgoing records.
-This prevents duplicate records when retrying OpenSearch.
+- `generate_id` (Boolean) When enabled, generate _id for outgoing records.This prevents duplicate records when retrying OpenSearch.
 - `host` (String) IP address or hostname of the target OpenSearch instance, default '127.0.0.1'
 - `http_password` (Attributes) Password for user defined in HTTP_User (see [below for nested schema](#nestedatt--spec--opensearch--http_password))
 - `http_user` (Attributes) Optional username credential for access (see [below for nested schema](#nestedatt--spec--opensearch--http_user))